andrwtran/authenticate-me/README.md

 # Welcome to Duly Noted

-Welcome to Cheddar, a simple note-taking app inspired by Remember The Milk.
+Welcome to Duly Noted, a simple note-taking app inspired by Remember The Milk.
 Take notes, tag notes, search notes -- all in an easy, intuitive user interface.

 ## Live-link :
    [Duly Noted](https://duly-noted-sp.herokuapp.com/)